 955 (after 23rd November)

-Eadwig upset nobles and Dunstan, abbot of Glastonbury, who had been an advisor to King Eadred, when he disappeared during his coronation feast only to be found in a compromising position with a young woman and her mother.
+King Eadwig upset Dunstan, abbot of Glastonbury, and a large number of nobles when he disappeared during his coronation feast.
+He was found in a compromising position with a young woman and her mother.
 Legend states that Dunstan had to drag him back to the coronation feast setting up a feud between the two that would last until Eadwig’s death.

 955 (After 23rd November)

 , the young woman he was with on the day of his coronation.

 Eadwig removed many experienced noblemen from his counsel.

 The abbot Dunstan was exiled or exiled himself to Flanders.